 That being said, it's hard to ignore the fact that the same handful of colors keep popping up on celebrities, as well as our Instagram feeds.
 And when you're dying to switch up your hair color for the new season, there's nothing wrong with turning to your favorite celeb or Insta-famous hair colorist for inspiration.

-In case that's your current sitch, we've compiled eight shades that on their way to becoming winter 2021's biggest hair color trends.
-Then we turned to a handful of top stylists for details on why these colors are great for winter, along with helpful maintenance tips.
+If you've been looking for that perfect color, we've compiled seven shades that are on their way to becoming winter 2022's biggest hair color trends.
+We also turned to a handful of top stylists for details on why these colors are great for winter, along with helpful maintenance tips.

-From warm honey blonde to pastel pink, keep reading for a complete breakdown on the eight hair colors you'll see everywhere this winter.
+From platinum blonde to warm brunette tones, keep reading for a complete breakdown of the seven hair colors you'll see everywhere this winter.

 Steve Granitz/Getty Images

-Going platinum like Lady Gaga isn't exactly gentle on your hair, so using a reparative treatment can help revive stressed-out strands.
-Passaris suggests khairpep's K18PEPTIDE Masque, which repairs hair from the inside out.
+Going platinum-like Lady Gaga isn't exactly gentle on your hair, so using a reparative treatment can help revive stressed-out strands.
+Demi Passaris, a master colorist at Spoke & Weal Chicago, suggests K18's Leave-In Mask, which repairs hair from the inside out.

 Matt Winkelmeyer/Getty Images

-While a professional colorist can help you achieve this look, if it's not a dramatic color change, try Overtone's pigmented Copper Conditioner Kit — the exact product Zendaya used in her hair before hitting the 2019 Emmy Awards red carpet.
-The semi-permanent color only takes 10 to 15 minutes to deposit and lasts a number of washes, depending on your natural hair color.
+While a professional colorist can help you achieve this look, you can try Overtone's pigmented Copper Conditioner Kit at home — the exact product Zendaya used in her hair before hitting the 2019 Emmy Awards red carpet.
+The semi-permanent color only takes 10 to 15 minutes to deposit and lasts several washes, depending on your natural hair color.

-"Color safe shampoo is a must," says Passaris.
-"You have invested in your service so don't muck it up with harsh cleansers that strip color."
+No matter what winter hair color you choose, the experts agree on your next step: "Color-safe shampoo is a must," says Passaris.
+"You have invested in your service, so don't muck it up with harsh cleansers that strip color."